AlibabaCloudDocs/ess/intl.en-US/User Guide/Scaling configurations/Create a scaling configuration.md

 -    sg-280ih3w indicates the ID of the scaling group to which the ECS instances will belong.
 -    2014-08-28 indicates the version of the API.

 You can also customize attributes such as different instance types and ECS instance disks.
-For more information about the API, see[CreateScalingConfiguration](../../../../../reseller.en-US/API-Reference/Scaling configuration/CreateScalingConfiguration.md#).
+For more information about the API, see [CreateScalingConfiguration](../../../../../reseller.en-US/API-Reference/Scaling configuration/CreateScalingConfiguration.md#).